0x80/typescript-monorepo/README.md

 > There is an accompanying article
 > ["My quest for the perfect TS monorepo"](https://thijs-koerselman.medium.com/my-quest-for-the-perfect-ts-monorepo-62653d3047eb)
-> that you might want to read for context. **Note: This article is now outdated
+I'd like you to read that for context. **Note: This article is now outdated
 > and will be updated or rewritten for 2025 to reflect the current bundler-first
 > architecture.**

-It is the best I could come up with given the tooling that is available, so expect this repository to change over time as the ecosystem around Typescript evolves.
+It is the best I could come up with, given the available tooling, so expect this repository to change over time as the ecosystem around Typescript evolves.

-My current projects are based on Node.js, Next.js, and Firebase, so that is what I am focussing on primarily.
-If you use different a different stack, I believe this can still be a great reference, as the approach itself does not depend on it.
+My current projects are based on Node.js, Next.js, and Firebase, so that is what I am focusing on.
+If you use a different stack, this can still be a great reference, as the approach itself does not depend on it.